Thermodynamics of ${P}$-${V}$ criticality in $d$-dimensional AdS black holes surrounded by a perfect fluid in Rastall theory: P-V criticality

-Thus the Eq. (\ref{discc}) shows that $C_P$, $\alpha$ and $\kappa_T$ are discontinuous at the critical points $S_c$ and $P_c$.\\ Next, we move on to check the validity of the Ehrenfest equations (\ref{ehrenfest1})-(\ref{ehrenfest2}) at the critical point.
-The definition of the volume expansion coefficient can be rearranged as
+Therefore, Eqs.~(\ref{discc}) indicates that $C_P$, $\alpha$, and $\kappa_T$ exhibit discontinuities at the critical points $S_c$ and $P_c$.
+As depicted in Fig.~\ref{figCP}, we show the plots for the variation of reduced heat capacity $\tilde{C}_P$ concerning the reduced entropy $\tilde{S}$ for different values of reduced pressures.
+Similarly, in Figs.~\ref{figalpha} and \ref{figkappa}, we show the behaviors of reduced volume expansion coefficient $\tilde{\alpha}$ and reduced isothermal compressibility $\tilde{\kappa}_T$ as a function of reduced entropy for various values of the reduced pressures.\\ Next, we evaluate the validity of the Ehrenfest equations (\ref{ehrenfest1})-(\ref{ehrenfest2}) at the critical points.
+The definition of the volume expansion coefficient can be rearranged to yield